ShreyaSrivastava-08/Student-Performance-Prediction/README.md

 The main objective of this project is to use machine learning techniques to analyze student data and predict academic performance.

+## 📊 Model Performance

+The Random Forest Classifier achieved an accuracy of **83.33%** on the test dataset.

 ## ▶️ How to Run

 1. Download or clone this repository.